thunderbird/webext-docs/cloudFile.rst

 .. api-section-annotation-hack::

-Information about a cloud file account
+Information about a cloud file account.

 .. api-header::
    :label: object